pbsmyth/command-line/lessons.md

 These commands print out the very first (the "head") and very last (the "tail") sections of the file, respectively.

-## Interlude for Jojo's favorite command line feature: tab completion
+## Interlude for a favorite command line feature: tab completion

 When you are navigating in the command line, typing folder and file names can seem to go against the promise of easier communication with your computer.
 Here comes `tab` completion, stage right!